-At the Division of Animal Services, our goal is to promote responsible pet ownership through education and enforcement.
+At SSL Animal Services, our goal is to promote responsible pet ownership through education and enforcement.
 We seek to find good homes for great pets through intelligent and careful adoption programs.
 In addition to our full-service shelter and adoption center, we provide animal services and animal law enforcement for the City of South Salt Lake.

 What We Do

 - Animal surrender

 - Live trap loans and removals for domestic pests (feral cats, skunks, raccoons)